Axway/amplify-fusion-labs/apification/README.md

 In this lab, we'll create our integration and define the REST API endpoint using an HTTP/S Server Component and associated connection and then we'll query our database for invoices with a particular status.

 * Create a new Amplify Fusion project for this APIfication.
-Use a unique name in case you're not the only one doing this lab on your Amplify tenant (e.g. XX_apification with XX being your name or initials)
+Use a unique name in case you're not the only one doing this lab on your tenant (e.g. XX_apification with XX being your name or initials)
 * Create a new integration (e.g. GetInvoicesByStatus)
 * Click on the Event button and add an HTTP/S Server component and choose GET method
   * We'll need an HTTP/S Connection so click on Add next to Connection, provide a connection name and description